jesse0099/EC2_INSTANCE_DESCRIPTOR/docs/source/examples.rst

 master branch.

 .. note::
-    Execute at repository root level.
-In depth information can be found in:
+    Execute at repository root/docs level.
+In depth information can be found in: `Sphinx Docs`_.

 .. todo::
     Installation/Usage documentation is not as detailed as I would like.